Amkhaz/TransferMVC/README.md

 ## Description

-This project is a base for the development of a PHP MVC application.
+This project is a base for the development of a PHP MVC application..

 ## Pre-requisites